danielwwong/LeetCode/README.md

 end += 1
 ```

-&ensp;&ensp;under the while loop's else statement.
+&ensp;&ensp;&ensp;&ensp;under the while loop's else statement.
 Or it will not go out of the while loop.

 May 17th, 2018